 Tumors of the Orbit

-Tumors can form within these tissues, or cancerous tumors from elsewhere in the body can spread (metastasize) to these tissues.
+Tumors can form within the tissues behind the eye or can spread from an adjacent nasal sinus (air-filled cavity behind the nose).
+Cancerous tumors from elsewhere in the body can also spread (metastasize) to tissues behind the eye.

 Computed tomography (CT), magnetic resonance imaging (MRI), or both are done to obtain an image of the tumor and exclude other abnormalities.
 Usually, a sample taken for examination under a microscope (biopsy) is needed to determine what type of tumor is present, and treatment depends on these results.

 Treatment depends on the type of tumor.
 For benign tumors, treatment, if required, may include drugs, laser therapy, or surgical removal.
 Malignant tumors may require surgical removal, radiation therapy, chemotherapy, or a combination.